 Since I started my blog Faded Spring in 2015, there has been a rise and fall in social media channels and an increased number of blogging channels being ‘set up’ creating a saturated blogging market.
 With over 152 million ‘recorded’ blogs in the bloggersphere, bloggers are finding it harder to set themselves apart from their competitors, which has led to an increase of blogs turned into magazines, a shift towards ‘vlog-led content’ and even using ‘Instagram’ as a ‘primary blog channel’.
 While remarkable changes in blog formating, auditory content and ‘transformative marketing strategies’ has allowed new bloggers to find new ways to ‘create inspiring content’ for a mass audience, the future of blogging still remains as inconclusive as it did five years ago.
 The truth is with the increased augmentation of ‘digital technologies’ it can be hard to predict what the future holds for bloggers but by analyzing patterns in audience consumption emerging ‘digital trends’ can be found.

 The future of blogging is therefore a contentious topic to discuss but nevertheless an ‘important one’ at that.
 As bloggers it is imperative that we ensure our content remains ‘valid’ and ‘current’, whether it be ‘evergreen’ or personal and it is important that we establish how the future of blogging may pan out in order to remain ‘relevant’.
+Part of remaining relevant is through diversifying our income, so that we are not putting all our eggs in one basket.
+Instead of focusing on just blogging as a ‘side hustle’, we should work out how we can stay ahead of the game.
+You might create your own influencer marketing agency, lease out co-working spaces, or even start your own clothing line.
+Ippei has a great future business idea list, that can help you stay relevant as a Blogger.

 Instagram Will Become A Primary ‘Blog Channel’